josefadamcik/josefadamcik.cz/_posts/2021-05-31-photography-turntable-build-log.md

 And the [firmware (for Arduino/Attiny85 using Arduino Stepper library) is available here on Github][firmware], even though the code is super primitive.

 Even though the project required much more effort than I anticipated and I got a bit annoyed by the end, seeing the result is as always very satisfying.
 I spent quite some time taking videos of rotating things.
-But here is the model that started this.
+Here is one of the model that started this.

 <figure >
     {% video /images/modelshuttle/PXL_20210525_170838475.mp4 /images/modelshuttle/video.png %}